spanifer/PP2-pastime-base/README.md

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)

-### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to

-        1.

-    2. As a First Time Visitor, I want to

-        1.

-    3. As a First Time Visitor, I want to

-        1.

--   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to

-        1.

-    2. As a Returning Visitor, I want to

-        1.

-    3. As a Returning Visitor, I want to
-        1.

--   #### Frequent User Goals

-    1. As a Frequent User, I want to

-        1.

-    2. As a Frequent User, I want to

-        1.

-    3. As a Frequent User, I want to
-        1.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.